RaviTambade/TFLCPP/Solutions/CPP/28_3_25/reusibility.md

 This is a core principle of **OOP**: **inheritance** allows you to design your software so that you can extend existing classes (base classes) rather than recreating them from scratch.

-It looks like you're exploring the concept of **inheritance** and **association** in object-oriented programming (OOP), specifically using classes such as `Shape`, `Line`, `Circle`, and `Point`.
-You're also working on how to structure these classes to reduce redundancy and make the code more maintainable by utilizing inheritance.

-Let's summarize and break down the key points you've covered, and then I'll help you implement the code for these classes.

 ### Key Concepts and Steps:

 1. **Inheritance (IS-A Relationship)**: